YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Even hair length changes the visual impression.
 Slightly longer hair can camouflage reduced fullness better than shorter hair, while hair brushed forward may appear denser than hair styled backward.

-So when a patient stares at a close-up clinic photo and thinks, “This looks thin,” he may not be reacting only to the transplant itself.
+So when a patient stares at a close up clinic photo and thinks, “This looks thin,” he may not be reacting only to the transplant itself.
 He may also be reacting to the photographic conditions.

-This is one reason why simplistic online comparisons can be misleading.
+Why simplistic online comparisons can be misleading.

+One clinic may photograph a patient under softer lighting, with favorable styling and a more forgiving angle, while another may show a close up under harsher lighting that exposes every bit of scalp visibility.
 Those two photos may create very different impressions, even if the underlying quality of the surgery is not dramatically different.

-It can show whether the hairline looks too straight, whether the grafts appear too row-like, whether the frontal transition is soft or artificial, and whether the donor area seems overharvested.
+It can show whether the hairline looks too straight, whether the grafts appear too row like, whether the frontal transition is soft or artificial, and whether the donor area seems overharvested.
 But when it comes to judging apparent fullness, the photo should never be treated as the entire truth on its own.

-A transplant should not be judged only by the harshest close-up.
+A transplant should not be judged only by the harshest close up.

 That is the real standard.